3rd & 4th Grade

 Suzy is from St. Louis, Missouri where she taught in an independent progressive school.
 She moved to Minnesota after spending 11 summers as a Wilderness Ranger in the Boundary Waters Canoe Area and Wilderness.
 She has been teaching for over 30 years, and her love for the profession is still going strong.
 There is so much to learn!
 She is a teacher because she loves the discovery of children's potential and helping them to learn and appreciate who they are.

 “GES is a wonderful place to teach!
 The small multiage classes enable us to truly know the students and their families and to respond to their needs.
 The teachers have lots of autonomy, yet there is also a tremendous amount of sharing.
 We try to help one another grow while doing the same for our students.”

 Chandler grew up in the woods outside of St. Cloud, Minnesota.
 He graduated from Bard College (NY) with a degree in music.
 After traveling through Africa and working on a small organic farm in California, he moved to Minneapolis to become a piano teacher and landscape gardener.
 In 2015, his family moved to Grand Marais.
 He completed the Graduate Teaching Licensure program at Saint Scholastica in Duluth and student taught in the Wolves’ classroom.
-Last year he taught in the Fawns’ classroom, which was one of the best learning experiences of his life!
-This year, he’s excited to be working again with Suzy in the Wolves’ two classrooms.
+His first year he taught in the Fawns’ classroom, which was one of the best learning experiences of his life!
+Now, he’s excited to be working again with Suzy in the Wolves’ two classrooms.
 In his free time, Chandler still very much enjoys playing piano, travelling with his family and exploring the great outdoors.